Attendance to all classes, mock exams, exams and other activities sanctioned by the school is obligatory.

 Students and parents are encouraged to have an open dialogue with the IB Coordinator about any private issues which may affect attendance.

-Attendance issues (written and physical attendance) are monitored regularly by the IB Coordinator.
-If a student’s absence rate is regarded problematic, the student will be asked to participate in a meeting with the IB coordinator in order to discuss the reasons behind the absence problem.
+Attendance issues (written and physical attendance) are monitored regularly by the IB Coordinators.
+If a student’s absence rate is regarded problematic, the student will be asked to participate in a meeting with the Deputy IB coordinator Ivan Ioujakov in order to discuss the reasons behind the absence problem.
 Should the absence rate not decrease within a month after the first meeting, the student will be called back for an oral warning.
-If the second meeting is without effect, the student is then referred to the IB coordinator and can receive up to two written warnings before being permanently expelled from the school.
+If the second meeting is without effect, the student can receive up to two written warnings before being permanently expelled from the school.
 Written warnings may contain individual conditions for alternative hand-in dates for overdue written assignments.

 A high absence rate may also entail that the student is no longer entitled to receive SU.
 This grant is only given to students who are active in their educational programmes, sit exams and meet deadlines for written exam components.